 |Market capitalisation||$3.8 billion|

 TTM: trailing 12 months

-There are currently 1.8 million Ameris Bancorp shares held short by investors – that's known as Ameris Bancorp's "short interest".
-This figure is 21% up from 1.5 million last month.
+There are currently 1.9 million Ameris Bancorp shares held short by investors – that's known as Ameris Bancorp's "short interest".
+This figure is 10.4% down from 2.1 million last month.

 There are a few different ways that this level of interest in shorting Ameris Bancorp shares can be evaluated.